EquilibriaCC/EquilibriaCommunityContent/README.md

 * Written posts must be clear and concise with correct grammar and spelling.
 * Copyright free pictures are strongly preferred in written posts to ensure getting the reward.
 * Remote nodes need to be up for at least 1 month to get your reward.
+* Written contributions must not be duplicates.
+* Tutorials or debugging guides can be OS specific.
+So one tutorial can be for Linux, one for Windows and one for Mac OS.